HUH?

 So I clearly was confused and desperately started looking for the very few exhibits that would fit in C, and luckily I found some, though only a couple…

-De Rijk’s critique was harsh but relevant: this design is dysfunctional, most likely more harmful than life-saving and therefore, at most, a piece of art, but in essence just non-design.
-I fully agree with his criticism, that went on to accuse the school of developing a dangerous ‚mindset‘.
-One in which students are made to believe that, as long as they are creative, they can propose solutions at their will and call it design.
-As long as they ‚question the unquestionable‘ they can just ‚go crazy‘…
+De Rijk’s critique was harsh but relevant: this design is dysfunctional, most likely more harmful than life-saving, and therefore, at most, a piece of art, but in essence just non-design.
+I fully agree with his criticism, which went on to accuse the school of developing a dangerous ‚mindset‘.
+One in which students are made to believe that, as long as they are creative, they can propose solutions at will and call it design.
+As long as they ‚question the unquestionable, they can just ‚go crazy…

-As much as I understand that at a design school certain skills have to be trained and that therefore students work on artifacts that are not strictly user-centered, still, their final workpiece should connect to the application of design, and not be only a form of skill training.
-Showcasing concepts that project skill rather then relevance is interesting from an educators’ and scholars’ perspective, but these also tell something to the outer world, like: „look how skillful I am, I can just go crazy!“ It leaves those who want to pick up the skill and do something with it rather puzzled.
+As much as I understand that at a design school certain skills have to be trained and that, therefore, students work on artifacts that are not strictly user-centered, their final workpiece should connect to the application of design, not be only a form of skill training.
+Showcasing concepts that project skill rather than relevance is interesting from an educator’s and scholars’ perspective, but these also tell something to the outer world, like: „look how skillful I am, I can just go crazy!“ It leaves those who want to pick up the skill and do something with it rather puzzled.

-This notion of design, where the designer is at the center and not the user, is painting a picture of the designer as an artist, which is hard to get out your head: it communicates design as a form of art.
+This notion of design, where the designer is at the center rather than the user, paints the designer as an artist, which is hard to shake: it communicates design as a form of art.

 This is bad.
 Bad for all those who want to grow design as a discipline within organizations with a role to articulate the essence and purpose of what that organization delivers in an appropriate, relevant way.
 If design is conceived as an art form, it will remain something outside the regular, something special.
 Design is nothing special, it’s normal!

-Every time I engage with business people and help them to get a grip on what they can do with design in their organization, I have to clarify what design actually is.
-Turns out that they already know, but rather as a gut-feeling: what design can actually do for them is continuously blurred by all those impressions of so-called designers that ‚just go crazy‘!
-Every organization needs design to articulate the purpose of what it is in business for, they need design that delivers what they promise.
-They need designers that understand this and that are skilled to support that.
+Every time I engage with business people and help them get a grip on what design can do in their organizations, I have to clarify what design actually is.
+Turns out that they already know, but rather as a gut feeling: what design can actually do for them is continuously blurred by all those impressions of so-called designers that ‚just go crazy‘!
+Every organization needs design to articulate the purpose of what it is in business for; it needs design that delivers on what it promises.
+They need designers who understand this and are skilled at supporting it.

-Design is something any organization is doing, either conscious or not, and it is not something exclusively done by designers!
-It just needs professionally trained designers to get the best out of an organizations’ effort in design.
-So they need designers that can ‚play along the tune‘ set out by the organization and are not creating their own piece of music.
-This doesn’t mean they become robots in execution mode, but highly sensitive professionals who can challenge and develop the organization they work for, applying their skill-set to get the best out of the collective undertaking.
-That’s a tough job to do, way more difficult than to come up with your own ‘stuff’.
+Design is something every organization does, whether consciously or not, and it is not something exclusively done by designers!
+It just needs professionally trained designers to get the most out of an organization’s design efforts.
+So they need designers who can ‚play along the tune‘ set out by the organization and are not creating their own piece of music.
+This doesn’t mean they become robots in execution mode, but highly sensitive professionals who can challenge and develop the organization they work for, applying their skill set to get the best out of the collective undertaking.
+That’s a tough job to do, way more difficult than coming up with your own ‘stuff’.

-I left the exhibit with the hope that amongst all these designers some might have the ability to pick up a job in an organization and work on design for the better.
+I left the exhibit with the hope that, amongst all these designers, some might be able to secure a job at an organization and work on design for the better.

 All the others have the opportunity to just ‚go crazy‘!